-The Miso gives this Salmon such an elevated flavor that will make you feel like you are eating out in a restaurant.
-We served ours over stir fried zoodles (recipe below), but to keep it even easier just toss it over some cooked Jasmine Rice.
+The miso gives this salmon such an elevated flavor that will make you feel like you are eating out in a restaurant.
+We served ours over stir-fried zoodles (recipe below), but to keep it even easier just toss it over some cooked jasmine rice.

-Ingredients for the Salmon (Serves 2):
+Miso-Glazed Salmon over Stir-Fried Zoodles Ingredients for the Salmon (Serves 2):

 - 2 (6-8oz.)
 Salmon Fillets

 - 3 tbsp.
 Organic Tamari (or Soy Sauce)

 1. In a small bowl, combine all ingredients (except for the salmon).
 Whisk well to combine.

 2. Pour miso marinade over the salmon in a zip lock bag and let marinade for at least 30 minutes, or overnight in the fridge.

 3. When ready to cook, turn on oven to “broil”, and place the top rack about 6-8 inches from the top heat of the oven.